Veterinary information on the diseases of pet rabbits by the original author of the Textbook of Rabbit Medicine

-Frances retired from practice in 2016.
-Now, she is concentrating on providing free information about diseases of pet rabbits.
-By slowly adding articles and illustrations, as well as updating existing ones, it is hoped that the Veterinary Information section of this website will prove to be a valuable resource for vets, veterinary nurses and rabbit owners.
+Frances Harcourt-Brown was the original and sole author of the Textbook of Rabbit Medicine.
+It was a book that took several years to write.
+Before she retired from veterinary practice in 2016, Frances was also a European and RCVS Recognised Specialist in Rabbit Medicine and Surgery who only treated rabbits.
+In her retirement, she is building on the success of her textbook by concentrating on providing free information about diseases of pet rabbits.
+By slowly adding articles and illustrations, as well as updating existing ones to this website, it is hoped that the Veterinary Information section will prove to be a valuable resource for vets, veterinary nurses and rabbit owners.

-Next year, another owner's course will take place on Saturday 16th September 2017.
-Booking will be possible from January.
+Next year, another owner's course will take place on Saturday 16th September 2017 on Frequently Asked Questions.
+Booking will be possible soon.

 Collections of images can be found in the gallery that may be helpful to vets, veterinary nurses and rabbit owners.
 More images will be added to the gallery as time goes on

 Find a Rabbit Vet

 In response to the problems that rabbit owners sometimes experience in finding a vet to treat their rabbit, a list of owner's recommendations for vets has been compiled.
 If you are a rabbit owner that would like to add your vet to the list- please email your recommendation.
 The Vet Finder part of the website also includes a list of vets who attended the Rabbit CPD course in 2015 and 2016 and are happy to accept rabbits as referrals or second opinions.

 There is a forum for veterinary delegates to exchange information, images and opinions on rabbit cases.
 This is only open to vets that have attended Rabbit CPD course.